 b) if the AIoT identification information is provided to NG-RAN and the AIoT identification information includes the filtering information, a group of AIoT devices that matches the AIoT identification information are to be discovered; and

-c) if the AIoT identification information is provided to NG-RAN and the AIoT identification information includes an AIoT device identifier, a specific AIoT device that matches the AIoT identification information is to be discovered.
+c) if the AIoT identification information is provided to NG-RAN and the AIoT identification information includes an AIoT permanent device identifier, a specific AIoT device that matches the AIoT identification information is to be discovered.

+d) if the AIoT identification information is provided to NG-RAN and the AIoT identification information includes an AIoT temporary device identifier (i.e., T-ID), a specific AIoT device that matches the AIoT identification information is to be discovered.

 NOTE: Details of AIOTF providing the AIoT identification information to NG-RAN is defined in 3GPP TS 23.369 [2].